Lump in Breast during Breastfeeding

 A computed tomography scan (CT scan) is done to see if it is cancerous growth and to check whether cancer has moved to the chest walls or to other parts of the body.

 It is the most effective test to detect breast cancer.
 This test can detect cancer even before the symptoms appear.
 A mammogram is done to check whether the breast lump is benign or cancerous.
+This is also an X-ray of the breast.

 The test tells you whether the treatment is working on you or not by showing the progress of a tumour.